-His Excellency the Governor General in Council, on the recommendation of the Minister of Indian Affairs and Northern Development, pursuant to section 10 of the First Nations Certainty of Land Title Act, chapter 6 of the Statutes of Canada, 2010, hereby fixes March 1, 2011 as the day on which that Act comes into force.
+His Excellency the Governor General in Council, on the recommendation of the Minister of Labour, pursuant to subsections 232(1), (3) and (4) of the Jobs and Growth Act, 2012, chapter 31 of the Statutes of Canada, 2012, fixes April 1, 2014 as the day on which sections 219 and 223 to 231 of that Act come into force.

 (This note is not part of the Order.)

 The Order fixes April 1, 2014 as the date on which sections 219 and 223 to 231 of the Jobs and Growth Act, 2012 come into force.

 The objective of the Order is to bring into force amendments to Part III of the Canada Labour Code.

 Part III of the Canada Labour Code (the Code) was first enacted in 1965.
 It establishes minimum working conditions for employees and employers under federal jurisdiction (e.g. banking, telecommunications, and transportation across borders).
 These standards of employment include provisions on hours of work, minimum wages, general holidays, annual vacations, notice of termination, severance pay, and statutory leave (maternity, parental, compassionate care, bereavement and sick leave).
 It also includes provisions designated to assist employees in recovering unpaid wages and seeking recourse in case of unjust dismissal (e.g. investigation, inspection, adjudication, and prosecution).

 In order to make compliance with Part III easier and less burdensome for both employers and employees, and to reduce the cost of administering the legislation, Part III of the Code has been updated to include a number of significant amendments.
 The Jobs and Growth Act, which received Royal Assent on December 14, 2012, resulted in a number of significant changes to the Code (the amendments), including those that will come into force on the date fixed by this Order.